jtanderson2/aci-cli/README.md

 ### APIC Commands

-Displays the address and state of switch registered with the fabric (useful to gain a quick snapshot of your fabric):
+Display the address and state of nodes registered with the fabric (useful to gain a quick snapshot):

 ```
 acidiag fnvread